deva-srini/blog/README.md

 # Deva's ML Notes

-Personal blog documenting projects, papers, and learnings in ML, LLMs, and AI.
+Personal blog documenting projects, papers, and learnings in ML, LLMs, and AI

 Built with [Jekyll](https://jekyllrb.com/) and hosted on [GitHub Pages](https://pages.github.com/).